fix thermal/conductivity command

 See the compute heat/flux command for details on how to compute thermal conductivity in an alternate way, via the Green-Kubo formalism.

 The simulation box is divided into Nbin layers in the edim direction, where the layer 1 is at the low end of that dimension and the layer Nbin is at the high end.
 Every N steps, Nswap pairs of atoms are chosen in the following manner.
 Only atoms in the fix group are considered.
 The hottest Nswap atoms in layer 1 are selected.
-Similarly, the coldest Nswap atoms in the "middle" layer (see below) are selected.
+Similarly, the coldest Nswap atoms in the “middle” layer (see below) are selected.
 The two sets of Nswap atoms are paired up and their velocities are exchanged.
 This effectively swaps their kinetic energies, assuming their masses are the same.
+If the masses are different, an exchange of velocities relative to center of mass motion of the 2 atoms is performed, to conserve kinetic energy.
 Over time, this induces a temperature gradient in the system which can be measured using commands such as the following, which writes the temperature profile (assuming z = edim) to the file tmp.profile:

 Note that by default, Nswap = 1, though this can be changed by the optional swap keyword.
 Setting this parameter appropriately, in conjunction with the swap rate N, allows the heat flux to be adjusted across a wide range of values, and the kinetic energy to be exchanged in large chunks or more smoothly.